 Much has been written in the Greek press about the latest university entrance exams, and I would like to add my own perspective in partial defence of the exam board.
 To provide background into the recent controversy, one of the Physics problems that candidates were required to answer seems to have been ambiguously worded.
-Because of this poor wording, the problem could not be solved by reference to the set coursebook, and it was -in the view of the Union of Science Teachers- ‘scientifically flawed‘.
+Because of this poor wording, the problem could not be solved by reference to the set coursebook, and it was -in the view of the Union of Science Teachers- ‘scientifically flawed‘ (link no longer active).

-A furor ensued, which forced the Central Examination Committee to initially instruct markers to disregard that particular problem.
-Subsequently, when samples of marked papers started coming in, it became apparent that some of the stronger candidates (12%, according to one source) had indeed provided sound answers by applying creativity and intuition to the problem.
-In light of the new evidence, the Committee revoked their initial decision, i.e. they finally decided that the problem would count.
+A furore ensued, which forced the Central Examination Committee to initially instruct markers to disregard that particular problem.
+Subsequently, when samples of marked papers started coming in, it became apparent that some of the stronger candidates (12%, according to one source [link no longer active]) had indeed provided sound answers by applying creativity and intuition to the problem.
+In light of the new evidence, the Committee revoked [link no longer active] heir initial decision, i.e. they finally decided that the problem would count.
 This debacle has brought to the fore a series of questions, ranging from the exam format, to the unfairness of one-off high-stakes exams, to the standards of teaching.

 I don’t think that I can add much to that debate, but I would like to put forward that much of this controversy reveals serious misunderstandings regarding the nature of exams, and I hope I might help to clarify some of these issues by disambiguating some fundamental concepts.

 Norm-referenced & Criterion-referenced Tests